אִם יִרְצֶה הַשֵּׁם

 |---|---|---|

-| NO | Required safety mechanism absent | Mandatory fields with no default (!) |
+| NO | Required safety mechanism absent | Mandatory unbound fields (no default means CUE emits _\|_ if unset) |

-| MORE | Excessive resource allocation causing starvation | Upper bounds with safety margin |
+| MORE | Excessive resource allocation causing starvation | Upper bounds |

 | LESS | Insufficient redundancy | Minimum replica constraints |